Mr7F/sublime-jumper/readme.md

     "args": {"direction": "next", "per_file": true}
 },
 ```

+If it open a new sheet, it will be closed automatically if no modification are made inside.

 # TODO
 - Remove `create_keybind.py` and add keybind in the readme once https://github.com/sublimehq/sublime_text/issues/6650 is fixed